Pennsylvania Court Records

 Searches for appellate civil court records may also be conducted using the Appellate court docket tool Generally, docket tool searches require that the requester provide the docket number of the file being requested.
 However, for record searches using Courts of Common Pleas or Magisterial District Courts docket tools, users must furnish the portal with criteria such as the parties involved, OTN and/or police incident/complaint number.
 With the separate public web docket search tools provided on the web portal, all persons seeking access to civil court records must know the court in which the case was filed before commencing a search.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Operating independently without any ties to state governmental entities, these platforms offer the benefit of not being limited by geographical record availability.
+Such sites may sometimes serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

-• Accessing Pennsylvania Civil Court Records For Free
+- Accessing Pennsylvania Civil Court Records For Free

 All information available on the UJS web portal may be accessed for free.
 However, under the provisions of Pennsylvania’s public record policy, the information accessible remotely is limited to the personal information of the plaintiff/defendant, filed actions taken during proceedings and relevant documents that serve as evidence.
 On the other hand, information which specifically identifies jurors and witnesses are excluded from the web portal.
 These records typically require in-person requests to retrieve from the custodian.

-• Accessing Sealed Civil Court Records
+- Accessing Sealed Civil Court Records

-While the state of Pennsylvania protects the right of the public to access civil court records, some records are rendered inaccessible by court order.
+While the state of Pennsylvania allows members of the public to access civil court records, some records are rendered inaccessible by court order.
 Civil court records may be sealed or expunged following the request of the plaintiff or defendant.
 As such these records may only be accessed by qualified law enforcement agents and persons authorized by court order as provided by 18 Pa.
 C. S. A. § 9121of Pennsylvania’s public record policy.
 Other sensitive information contained in a civil court record such as the personal information of a minor and information pertaining to witnesses and jurors (if applicable) may be obtained by making in-person requests to the office of the Clerk of Courts where the case was heard.

 Other Civil Court Information Resources